domalab/ha-actronair-neo/README.md

 ## Configuration

 1. Navigate to Configuration > Integrations in Home Assistant.
-2. Click on "Add Integration" and search for "Actron Air Neo".
+2. Click on "Add Integration" and search for "ActronAir Neo".
 3. Follow the prompts to enter your Actron Neo credentials.

 ## Usage